 your movement capability, and your joints will move again.
 Starting from this day, you can again use water and wash your leg.
 For the next eight weeks, you are not allowed to do any hard exercises, bouncing, hopping, or skipping to boost up the healing process.

 First of all, you have to limit all activities that you have done before.
-A simple activity can give hill like pain.
-So, you should keep this in mind when you are at the stage of metatarsalgia pain.
+A simple activity can give hill-like pain.
+So, it would help if you kept this in mind when you are at the stage of metatarsalgia pain.
 Soon after you get relief from the pain, you can slowly start getting back into your normal days.